 Articles

 Shane Williams - bloody legend!
-Posted over 12 years ago
+Posted almost 13 years ago

 It is always sad to see the retirement of players who have contributed significantly to the game over many years.
 However, in certain instances you sense the end of an era and that will be the case when Shane Williams plays his 87th and final Test for Wales against Australia at the Millennium Stadium on Saturday.
 While he will continue to perform on the domestic front for the Ospreys, he will be sorely missed on the International stage.